 There are several ways to melt chocolate.

-In the chocolate candy book, I'll describe how the Amish do it.
+In the Amish Recipes: Chocolate-Covered Candy candy book is a description about how the Amish do it.

 For recipe inventing and testing, I generally use equipment that the traditional Amish lifestyle has no access to — the microwave.
-It is a faster procedure and less cleanup afterward.
+It is a faster procedure and little cleanup afterward.

 Getting Experience With Chocolate